2820 Vine Street,

 By the late-1970’s, they gave up movie programming and gutted the space for a nightclub; the various names it operated under were Top Cats' and Shipley’s.

-Currently, this building is known as the 86 Club, an alcohol-free venue that caters to the 16 and over crowd with mostly punk rock and metal shows, and has garnered kudos for their outreach to the local community and at-risk youth.
+This building became known as the 86 Club, an alcohol-free venue that caterd to the 16 and over crowd with mostly punk rock and metal shows, and garnered kudos for their outreach to the local community and at-risk youth.
 The name originated from its previous incarnation as 86 Ministries, so named for helping people who feel they’ve been “86'ed” from family or society.